AurevoirXavier/deprecated-AurevoirXavier.github.io/_posts/2017-4-21-enumeratingEnumsInSwift.md

 }

 for element in Letter.allValues {
-  //Do something for each element
+	//	Do something for each element
 }
 ```